widdix/learn-fargate/lab01-task-definition/README.md

 Create two IAM roles.

 1. A task role used to authenticate and authorize AWS API requests from the containers.
+The role does not need an IAM policy for now, as the containers do not need to access the AWS API.
 1. A task execution role used by the container agent to access CloudWatch Logs, ECR, ...

 Add the following policy to the task execution role.
 Restrict access to the CloudWatch log group from the previous section.